daftspunk/pond/PHP-DEPLOYER.md

     * `plugins` - boolean or array, whether to update all plugins or names of plugins to update.
     * `themes` - boolean or array, whether to update all themes or names of themes to update.
     * `media` - boolean, whether to update media files.
+* `databaseInit` - object, required for new deployments, ingored for updates.
+Defines parameters for the database initialization.
+    * `initDatabase` - boolean, required.
+Determines whether the database should be initialized with the supplied dump.
+    * `engine` - string, required if `initDatabase` is `true`.
+Specifies the database engine.
+Only MySQL is supported for the database initialization at the moment.
+    * `dumpPath` - string, required if `initDatabase` is `true`.
+Path to the SQL dump file.
+    * `connection` - object, required if `initDatabase` is `true`.
+Defines the database connection parameters.
+        * `host` - string, reguired.
+Database server host name or IP.
+        * `user` - string, required.
+Database user name.
+        * `password` - string, required.
+Database password.
+        * `port` - integer, required.
+Database server port number.
+        * `name` - string, required.
+Specifies the database name.
 * `configTemplates` - JSON object, required for new deployments, ignored for updates.
 See the `/configure` operation below.
 * `buildTag` - string, optional.
 Build tag to associate with the deployment, max len: 50.